Mineplex

 Mineplex is a Minecraft minigame server created in 2013 by Gregory Bylos and Jarred van de Voort.
-The server was shut down on May 11, 2023, and re-launched in mid-2025 by Sam Dawahare.
+The server was shut down on May 11, 2023.
 In 2016, Mineplex had millions of unique players monthly.
 At its peak, the server had around 20,000 concurrent players at any given time.
 Mineplex won the Guinness World Records award on January 28, 2015, for having 34,434 concurrent players, the most on a Minecraft server at the time.
 This record was later lost to Hypixel the same year.
+The server was later purchased, and relaunched in 2026.

 Mineplex's popularity on the Java Edition of Minecraft rapidly declined after its peak years, while the Bedrock Edition counterpart averaged 4,000+ concurrent players.
 After years of decline, Mineplex abruptly ceased its operations on May 11, 2023.

 Following the closure, former admin and Overwatch content creator Samito stated on social media that he had acquired Mineplex and plans on re-opening it sometime in the future.
-Mineplex is actively undergoing a rebuild and modernization effort.
+Mineplex underwent a rebuild and modernization effort.
 The Closed Beta began on August 9, 2024.
-The server is currently behind a paywall, set to relaunch to the public sometime in the future.
+Access to the server was locked behind a paywall, set to relaunch to the public sometime in the future.

+On March 7th, 2026, Samito announced in the Mineplex Discord server that he and the team had recognized that their strengths and the direction they were building toward, being a professional cloud infrastructure company, did not align with what long-time players expected or what Mineplex was historically.
+Samito passed the assets which were acquired by James, confident in his ability to build something memorable.

+The same evening, James followed up with his own announcement stating that their goal was to fulfill the promise to bring Mineplex back as promised, and to build a community-driven server packed with both classic and modern content.
+Since then, many staff positions, social media content, and previews of the soon-to-return Mineplex server have been publicly shared.

 Features

 The server's main features were its various minigames as well as its specially customized and heavily modded multiplayer maps.
 Players were also able to purchase items such as ranks that allowed for certain in-game abilities.

-After the server was acquired by the new ownership team, they announced the launch of a groundbreaking feature: the Mineplex Studio.
-This platform empowers game developers to create and publish their own games within the Mineplex ecosystem.
-Equipped with a comprehensive suite of tools, the Mineplex Studio facilitates the development of high-quality games swiftly and cost-effectively.
-Its mission is to democratize game development, reducing barriers to entry for studios of all sizes.
+Following its relaunch, Mineplex announced the Mineplex studio, a development suite allowing for people to create their own minigames which would be hosted by Mineplex.
+Teams would be charged $15 per month for access and have the option to receive 35% of all revenue produced by their games.

 History

-Mineplex was founded and created on January 24, 2013, by Gregory Bylos and Jarred van de Voort, known in Minecraft as "Sterling_", and "Spu_" respectively.
-In June 2013, Mineplex merged with a Minecraft server known as "BetterMC".
-The server received large increases in players after YouTuber CaptainSparklez became part of the ownership team, and he would publish videos about the server.
-In 2016, the Dallas Mavericks partnered with Mineplex to create Dallas Mavericks World, a minigame for the server.
-According to a news release by the team, it would allow players to compete in building competitions and play a basketball minigame in a full-scale model of the American Airlines Center.
-The minigame was launched on the server in the summer of 2016 but ultimately failed due to Mineplex's partnership with Mojang Studios.
-Mineplex was one of the oldest Minecraft servers that existed since 2013, until the server ceased operations in May 2023.
+Mineplex launched with the goal of providing a large-scale multiplayer experience beyond traditional Minecraft gameplay.
+The server quickly gained attention for its custom minigames, including “Champs,” a capture-the-flag style game; “Minestrike,” a first-person shooter-inspired mode; and “Survival Games,” a Hunger Games-style mode.
+Its accessible interface, frequent updates, and active moderation contributed to its rapid growth.